Innovation with land and business

 Land Partnerships Workshops

-The Royal Agricultural University in Cirencester will host the fourth event in a successful roadshow of workshops during 2016 introducing the land partnerships 5 step approach to innovative land agreements.
+The Royal Agricultural University in Cirencester hosted the fourth event in a successful roadshow of workshops during 2016 introducing the land partnerships 5 step approach to innovative land agreements.
 Our workshops are designed to introduce land owners and entrepreneurs to a new way of approaching land partnership agreements and further details can be found on the flyer.
-If you would like to register your interest now please go to our Contact us page.
+Further workshops will take place during 2017 and dates will be posted here as they are confirmed.

 The summary table below shows the key groups who may find our approach useful.